 Other childhood experiences that can potentially seriously undermine our ability to trust others during our adult lives are being abandoned or rejected by our parents, being neglected by our parents (emotionally and/or physically), exploited or abused by them.
 All of these experiences could lead us to develop a profound sense of having been betrayed and it is the effects of such betrayal that I now consider.

 If we suffered parental abuse during our childhood, this clearly equates to a serious betrayal.
 Being betrayed by one’s parents is particularly devastating as parents are the very people who are responsible for our psychological welfare and are supposed to protect us.

-This is why parental betrayal can so profoundly alter our view of the world and of those who inhabit it.
+This is why parental betrayal can so profoundly alter and shatter our view of the world and of those who inhabit it.

 Before betrayal occurs the child views the world as essentially safe.
 However, after the betrayal, his view of the world will frequently change in a very drastic manner: